 This can give you power over drawing the wrong conclusions when you feel like people give you too little eye contact.

 I understand that eyes are important and we tend to hold our emotions there.
-I’ve studied up on eye movement and what they mean.
+I’ve studied up on eye movements and what they mean.
 From a high blink rate to what it means when someone looks down and to the right.
 I hope to share some of that in another post.

-But for now, let me share with you the absolute best way to get to the bottom of why someone is avoiding eye contact.
+Let me share with you the absolute best way to get to the bottom of why someone is avoiding eye contact.
 This is probably the most powerful take-away from the conversation we are having right now.

 KEY STRATEGY: How do you handle it when someone can’t look you in the face?